culturing/poems/Poems/2026-01-08/10 Love Left Unsaid.md

 I think we both know how we both feel.
 The question is: what shall we do?

-Love left unsaid is unreal.
+Love left unsaid is forever unreal.
-Love put in words can come true.
+Love put into words can come true.